Xy1aR/SingleLayerNN/README.md

-# A simple 1 layer perceptron for image classification
+# A simple Single Layer Perceptron for image classification